runtimeverification/rv-predict/README.md

 A location descriptor consists of 4 components separated by `|`.
 These components are:

-- `account.BankAccount` — the fully qualified name of the class where the conflict occurred
+- `account.Account` — the fully qualified name of the class where the conflict occurred
 - `go([Ljava.lang.String;)V` — the signature of the method in which the conflict occurred